1stResponder/nics-web/README.md

 There are many places where links and emails have been hard coded.
 For example, in Register.jsp the support email is hard coded.

+The default expired URL for Spring Security is set to be /spring_logout

 ## Dependencies
 - nics-tools
 - iweb-modules